 Essex Powerlines (“we”, “us”, “our”) is committed to maintaining the accuracy, confidentiality, security and privacy of your personal information.
-We adhere to the obligations in the Personal Information Protection and Electronic Documents Act and the Municipal Freedom of Information and Protection of Privacy Act, which provide rules governing the collection, use and disclosure of personal information.
+We adhere to the obligations in the Municipal Freedom of Information and Protection of Privacy Act, which provide rules governing the collection, use and disclosure of personal information.

 Collection means the act of gathering, acquiring, recording or obtaining personal information from any source, including third parties, by any means.

 Consent means your voluntary agreement to the collection, use and disclosure of personal information for defined purposes.
 Consent can be either express or implied and can be provided directly by you or through your authorized representative.
 Express consent can be given orally, electronically or in writing, but is always unequivocal and does not require any inference on our part.
 Implied consent is consent that can reasonably be inferred from your actions or inaction.